Introduction

 h) How the auditors will be appointed and their duties,

-i) How the general assembly meetings are made
+i) How the GA meetings are made

 j) How the announcements about the company are made,